kennysmed/lp-google-analytics/README.md

 4. Set two environment variables for your app, using the Google API Project's Client ID and Client secret: `GOOGLE_CLIENT_ID` and `GOOGLE_CLIENT_SECRET`.

-So, your four environment variables will be:
+So, your three environment variables will be:

     RACK_ENV
     GOOGLE_CLIENT_ID